Bakery Style Double Chocolate Chip Cookies

 Instructions

-- In a medium bowl whisk together the flour, cocoa powder, baking soda & salt.
+- In a medium bowl whisk together the flour, cocoa powder, baking powder, baking soda and salt.
+Sift the cocoa powder first if it's lumpy.

-- In a separate bowl beat together the butter, melted chocolate, brown sugar & white sugar.
-Once combined, beat in the egg & vanilla extract.
+- In a separate bowl beat together the butter, brown sugar and granulated sugar until smooth.

-- Turn off the mixer and fold in the chocolate chips.
+- Turn off the mixer and stir in 1¼ cup chocolate chips.

 Notes